-Students will explore different areas of Information Systems/Technology in an effort to choose a path right for them.
-Students will discover educational and career options and evaluate which will best suit their needs.
-Emphasis is placed on creating a career and education plan so the student can see a clear path to success.
-Further, this course explores what technology is, what influences acceptance of technology, and various skills needed to succeed in the field of Information Systems/Technology.
+Students will explore different areas of Information Systems/Technology in an effort to choose the right career path right for them.
+Students will explore educational and career options and evaluate which will best suit their needs.
+Emphasis is placed on creating a career and education plan to provide a clear path to success.
+Further, this course explores what technology is, what influences the acceptance of technology, and various skills needed to succeed in the field of Information Systems/Technology.